 Students must complete core courses from each of the categories in the table below.
-All students must complete one of three different negotiation courses, two specialized ADR courses, and one elective that applies dispute resolution to a legal subject matter.
+All students must complete one of four different negotiation courses, two specialized ADR courses, and one elective that applies dispute resolution to a legal subject matter.
 This menu provides students with flexibility to select courses most relevant to their future career plans.

 Students interested in pursuing the Dispute Resolution Track should meet with the Faculty Director or Associate Director as early as possible (preferably during their first year or Fall of second year) to develop a plan customized to their interests and course availability, as not all courses are offered annually.
 Ideally, students on the Dispute Resolution Track should take one ADR-related course from the menu below in each semester of their second and third year.

 - Conflict Resolution and the Law Seminar (2 credits)

 The foundational course for the Dispute Resolution Track is the 2-credit Conflict Resolution and the Law Seminar.
 This seminar is a “capstone” course, best taken in Spring of the third year after students complete most of the other core requirements for the track.
 The Conflict Resolution and the Law Seminar provides a comprehensive overview of the dispute resolution strategies used by lawyers and legal systems to prevent, manage, and resolve conflicts in a variety of contexts (civil and criminal law, commercial, public policy, public sector, international).
 The seminar will be highly interactive, combining readings, discussions, guest speakers, and simulations.
 Grades will be based upon class participation, and a 15-page paper that analyzes the application of conflict resolution theory or an ADR process to a complex legal or policy problem.

 - Experiential Requirement (4-8 credits)